- Doctoral Programme in Chemistry

 Students enrolled on the doctoral programme in Chemistry are advised to take the programme’s two specific educational courses:

-- Proteomics in the biomedical research (biennial exhibition)
+- Proteomics in biomedical research (twice yearly)

 - Practical aspects of the RMN